monarch-initiative/phenopacket-store/docs/contributing/python_notebook.md

-# Python (Jupyter) notebook for the templat
+# Python (Jupyter) notebook for the Excel template

 The following sections explain how to use Python code to create phenopackets from data stored using the [Excel template](excel.md).

 ## Preparing the notebook.

-We first import the necessarz libraries.
-Note that for concisenss, we import all classes from the pyphetools modules below.
+We first import the necessary libraries.
+Note that for conciseness, we import all classes from the pyphetools modules below.
 It is often better to import only the specifically needed classes.

 ```python